How do I report a power outage, or find out details about an ongoing power outage?

 What happens if there isn’t enough money in my account to cover my automated withdrawal?

-If you cannot update your payments, your plan will be suspended until the balance is cleared.
+If you cannot pay the balance owing, your payment plan will be suspended until your account is up to date.

 If you need a little help paying your bill, we are here to help.
 Give us a call and we’ll try to put together a payment program that works for you.
 Call us at 613 738-6400, Monday to Friday between 8 a.m. and 8 p.m (except statutory holidays).

-Does Hydro Ottawa offer a pre-authorized Credit Card payment option?
+Does Hydro Ottawa offer an automated Credit Card payment option?

 Can I make a payment in person at your office?